antonio-alro/fcm-travel-challenge/README.md

   Once we have the information in a database, we might query the itinerary for a certain user and return it somehow, for example, exposing it in an API endpoint.

+- Parameters validation:
+  We decide to implement our own validation for the input arguments, due to the validation in this case was very simple.
+However, we can use some library/gem to include this arguments validation.
+For example, we might use the gem [dry-validation](https://github.com/dry-rb/dry-validation) and implement some contracts.
+We can find further details [in their documentation](https://dry-rb.org/gems/dry-validation/1.10/).

 ---

 ## Project: Getting started